 The economic situation could change markedly, say, or RateSetter could get its sums wrong on bad debt.

-In the most likely worst-case scenario (in my opinion) the Provision Fund would not be able to cover all the bad debts.
-This could mean some loss of capital.
+In the most likely (in my opinion) worst-case scenario, the Provision Fund would not be able to cover all the bad debts.
+This would mean some loss of interest.

-As for the worst worst-case scenario, you can imagine catastrophic situations where you would lose everything.
+As for the worst worst-case scenario, like with any business it is possible to imagine catastrophic situations where you’d lose much more.